 Victorian Forestry Plan – Gippsland Plantations Investment Program

 In 2019 the Victorian Government announced the Victorian Forestry Plan to cease native forest harvesting in state forests by 2030.
-As part of the plan, Victorian industries relying on native forest sourced wood are being supported to move to a plantation-sourced wood supply.
+As part of the plan, Victorian industries relying on native forest sourced wood are being supported to move to a plantation-sourced wood supply where possible.

 The Gippsland Plantations Investment Program is part of the Victorian Government’s commitment to support the sustainable growth of Victoria’s plantation estate and transition away from native forest harvesting in line with the Victorian Forestry Plan.